k8snetworkplumbingwg/multus-cni/doc/configuration.md

 User should chose following parameters combination (`clusterNetwork`+`defaultNetworks` or `delegates`):

 * `clusterNetwork` (string, required): default CNI network for pods, used in kubernetes cluster (Pod IP and so on): name of network-attachment-definition, CNI json file name (without extention, .conf/.conflist) or directory for CNI config file
+* `namespaceNetwork` (map, optional): default network for a namespace, takes clusterNetwork value if not provided
 * `defaultNetworks` ([]string, required): default CNI network attachment: name of network-attachment-definition, CNI json file name (without extention, .conf/.conflist) or directory for CNI config file
 * `systemNamespaces` ([]string, optional): list of namespaces for Kubernetes system (namespaces listed here will not have `defaultNetworks` added)
 * `multusNamespace` (string, optional): namespace for `clusterNetwork`/`defaultNetworks`